 There needs to be a conversation about not only understanding how the climate crisis is going to alter plant communities and animal behavior, but also how that is going to change how we practice restoration.
 We need to think about how current practices need to adapt and be adjusted to account for a quickly drying climate or more extreme climate events.

-The opportunity is in protecting soil with landrace species like the Churro Sheep
+The opportunity lies in protecting soil using indigenous landrace species, such as the Churro Sheep.

-Arid grasslands, which cover most of the western US and the states of Chihuahua and Durango in Mexico (including the Churro sheep’s homeland — parts of the Colorado and Jornado Plateau and the Rio Grande basin which includes New Mexico) support large diverse ecosystems.
-They can sequester a lot of carbon.
-Those working to protect rangelands are now searching for novel approaches to keep these grasslands healthy and diverse.
+Arid grasslands dominate much of the western United States and the Mexican states of Chihuahua and Durango (including the Churro sheep’s homeland—regions of the Colorado Plateau, the Jornado Plateau, and the Rio Grande basin, which encompasses New Mexico).
+These areas support large, diverse ecosystems and have the capacity to sequester significant amounts of carbon.
+Those working to protect rangelands are currently exploring innovative strategies to maintain the health and diversity of these grasslands.

-In arid landscapes around the world, there are just a few landraces viable in their original habitat.
-It is these few species, like the Churro sheep, that have answers to our drying and heating climate.
-The Churro sheep is one of a handful of landraces developed in the US still viable as a regional landrace species.
-It is these very primitive animals, that enable populations world-wide to be versatile, strategic, and ecologically intelligent when it comes to protecting the biodiversity where they live.
+In arid landscapes around the globe, only a few landraces remain viable in their original habitats.
+These select species, such as the Churro sheep, hold the keys to navigating our increasingly drying and warming climate.
+The Churro sheep is among the limited landraces developed in the U.S. that still thrive as a regional landrace species.
+It is these very primitive animals that allow populations worldwide to be versatile, strategic, and ecologically aware when it comes to preserving the biodiversity of their environments.

-It is interesting to note the Churros’ grazing habits are more like a native ungulate (deer and antelope), always on the move and consuming a myriad of different plants.
-They are moving constantly grazing and never stay in one spot for long.
-Their hooves are small and impact the soil, biocrust, and native plants far less than non-native cattle, goats and sheep.
+It is interesting to note that the Churros’ grazing habits resemble those of native ungulates, such as deer and antelope, as they are always on the move and consume a wide variety of plants.
+They continuously graze and never remain in one spot for long.
+Their small hooves have less impact on the soil, biocrust, and native plants compared to non-native cattle, goats, and sheep.

-Their grazing habits and lightness on their feet is why we consider the Churro to be the right animal for drying and/or arid landscapes.
+Because of their grazing habits and light feet, we consider the Churro the right animal for drying and/or arid landscapes.

 It’s all in the soil.